nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sorting internship applications: `sort`

-Sorts the list of internship applications on the left panel by the time of their tasks or by their salaries via their `ORDERTYPE` which is either `time` or `salary`, in either ascending or descending `ORDER`.
+Sorts the list of internship applications on the left panel via their `ORDER_TYPE` which is either `time` or `salary`, in either ascending or descending `ORDER`.
-Format: `sort ORDERTYPE ORDER`
+Format: `sort ORDER_TYPE ORDER`

 * For sorting by the time of their tasks, internships are also sorted with the current date and time taken into consideration.
 * The date of the task that is the earliest and is on or after the current date (if any) in the internship will be used as the factor in sorting, if there aren't any, the date of the task with the earliest date will be used instead for that internship.
 * `sort time a`  will sort all internships in an ascending manner, with the internship with the task that has the earliest date and time that is on or after the current time at the top.
 * If an internship only has one task however, only that task's date and time is taken into consideration, so even if that task is before the current date but has the earliest date and time, it will still be at the top.
-* `sort time d`  will sort all internships in a descending manner, with the internship with the task that has the earliest date and time that is on or after the current time at the bottom.
+* `sort time d`  will sort all internships in a descending manner, with the internship with the task that has the furthest date and time that is on or after the current time at the top.
-* If an internship only has one task however, only that task's date and time is taken into consideration, so even if that task is before the current date but has the earliest date and time, it will still be at the bottom.
-* If there is one or more internships without any tasks in the list, the list cannot be sorted.
 * For sorting by of their salaries, internships are just sorted by the value of their salaries.